kako57/kako57.github.io/content/posts/simple_echo.md

 [Link to binary](/files/simple-echo/simple_echo)

-This binary was sent to me by a friend, asking me it can be.
+This binary was sent to me by a friend, asking me if it can be exploited.
 He told me that the vulnerability doesn't seem to be a buffer overflow, and that he didn't find any other ways to attack it.